PxyUp/Revact/README.md

 # Faster Dom
 The library allows you to create quick and responsive interfaces using only js / ts.
-With this you will get the minimum application size, speed and ease of development
+With this you will get the minimum application size, speed and ease of development.

+Library use requestAnimationFrame over change detection, it is mean if you will apply two classes in one time, will be just one render.

 # About library
 1. Size - **1.38 kB**  gzip, **4.1 kB** no gzip